Good Question.

 B.

-Something feels stuck but I can't name it yet.
+Something feels unresolved but I can't name it yet.

 Track B.